Immigration Advising

 You may be eligible to apply for a post-graduate work permit (PGWP) after completing your degree.

 You can apply for a PGWP from inside Canada or overseas, as long as you meet the eligibility.
-You must apply within 180 days of completing your program requirements.
 Confirmation that you have completed your program could be a degree, diploma, transcript or official letter from McMaster.

-Note: You may work full-time while you wait for your decision as long as you meet the following criteria:
+Note: You have up to 180 days after completion of your program to apply for your PGWP.
+You may work full-time while you wait for your decision, as long as you meet the following criteria:

 • Your study permit is valid at the time you submitted your application.